DWI Attorney MD

 Delving Into The Legal Blood Alcohol Concentration

 In Maryland, adhering to the established Blood Alcohol Concentration (BAC) levels is paramount for every driver steering through its roadways.
 The legal limit stands at 0.08% for general drivers, while for commercial vehicle operators, it slims down to 0.04%.
 Novice drivers under the age of 21 are held to a stringent zero-tolerance policy.
-Surpassing these limits not only poses threats to road safety but also instigates severe legal repercussions, propelling the indispensable need for a Maryland DWI attorney.
+Surpassing these limits not only poses threats to road safety but also instigates severe legal repercussions.

 Unpacking The Penalties And Their Severity